THERMAL POOLS in Reykjavik

 Nauthólsvík Geothermal Beach

 Leashia and I visited Nauthólsvík Geothermal Beach on a crisp November morning.
-It is on the far side of Perlan and has a long rectangular hotpot and changing facilities.
+It’s on the far side of Perlan and has a long rectangular hotpot and changing facilities.
 The 40 minute walk from the centre of Reykjavik and through the forest was delightful.
-The hotpot was really quite toasty but although warm water is fed into the lagooon it was still bloody freezing and after only a few seconds when the pain had dissipated and I could not feel my legs I quickly retreated back to the hot pot!
+The hotpot was really quite toasty but although warm water is fed into the lagooon it was still bloody freezing.
+I gave it a go but it was so painful and I started to whimper to the Icelandic lady next to me and she advised me to “think of nothing” I did try but I only lasted a few seconds before quickly retreating back to the hot pot!
 Don’t panic if your silver jewelry changes colour in the hot tub.
 The high mineral level of the water caused Leashia’s ring to oxidise and it turned a dull dark brown.
-The friendly lady at the ticket office sorted this out for us by applying toothpaste and it soon returned to its former glory.
+The friendly lady at the ticket office sorted this out by applying toothpaste and it soon returned to its former glory.

 The Sky Lagoon

 You can drive to the Sky Lagoon but they do offer a transfer package with pick up from the BSI Bus terminal for a reasonable extra cost or a bit more if you want to select another pick up point from their list.
-The Lagoon is seemingly set in an Industrial Estate but once you are in the Lagoon itself you would not know.
+The Lagoon is in an Industrial Estate but once you are in the Lagoon itself you would not know.
 There are a variety of pamper packages on offer but Leashia and I chose the Pure Lite Pass which was perfect for us- we are not the pampering type.
-This pass does include private showers but only public changing facilities
+Sadly it appears that this basic package is no longer on offer, so it looks like you have to pay to be pamperered whether you want to or not.

 Bathing Etiquette